RlyehAD/DMS/README.md

 ## Compilation with conda on Linux
 ```
+WARNING: Your conda enviroments may not be located in /miniconda3/envs.
+Please use 'conda info --envs' to check.
 conda create -n dms -c conda-forge gcc_linux-64
 conda activate dms
 conda install -c conda-forge gxx_linux-64